Iron

 Ferrous food

-Mutter und Kind beim Radieschen ernten
+[Translate to Englisch:] Mutter und Kind beim Radieschen ernten

 You don’t need to go out of your way to get enough iron in your food.
 Many foods are naturally rich in iron and taste good to children.
 Iron-rich foods are not necessarily based on meat.
 Alternatives include legumes, soya dishes, salmon, spinach or quinoa.
 The following meats and plant foods contain relatively high levels of iron: